Fatima Malik

 Undergraduate, University of Leeds

 I am currently a undergraduate student at the University of Leeds pursuing a degree in International Business.
 With the Laidlaw Scholarship I have participated in two leadership development residentials with the Laidlaw team at Leeds along with my cohort.
 My research project was titled "Exploring the Most Efficient Mapping Techniques and Platform to Map Sustainable Development Goals (SDGs)" which was a insightful exploration of curriculum mapping and the possibilities for artificial intelligence to assist within the mapping process.
-My Leadership in Action is upcoming in 2025 and I will be working with Make_sense in Mexico focusing on climate impact.
+My Leadership-in-Action was with make_sense americas & Rennueva taking place in Mexico City over 6-weeks, with a focus on climate impact.
+My team focused on implementing improvements to the companies website such as displaying the amount of carbon saved through the amount of plastic donated.

 Safiyah Asharaf